How do I start a new LPFM station?

 In 2016, the FCC has also provided a unique opportunity for AM broadcast stations to be able to obtain an existing FM translator station and be able to move it up to 250 miles into their community in order to provide the AM station with an additional FM version of their station in order to address the problems with noise, interference and lack of coverage which AM radio faces, especially at night.
 This opportunity will run through the end of October.

-In 2017, the FCC is going to open a filing window for new FM translator windows.
-At this time, this window will be limited to the licensees of AM broadcast stations only.
+In 2017 and 2018, the FCC opened filing windows for new FM translators.
+This window was limited to mainly rural and other small AM stations.
+The application process is continuing.
+In 2018, there will be one more filing window for new FM translators for any AM broadcast station that did not participate in the 2016 opportunities or the 2017 filing window.
+The FCC projects this window will be in 2018.
 REC has challenged this decision as we feel that limiting the window to only AM licensees violates the LCRA which states that translator and LPFM licenses are given by community need.
 We feel there is a community need for existing LPFM stations to obtain FM translators where they are needed.
 Even with that, it will not open an opportunity for new LPFM stations.

 Even before there is another LPFM window, REC supports efforts to strengthen the standards of eligibility for licensing as a result of many events that took place during the 2013 LPFM window.
 Any rulemaking proceeding related to that would also delay another LPFM window.